 The layover was long at Singapore, but apparently not long enough.
 I killed time between walking the three terminals and sitting long stretches in two transit lounges.
 Had lunch in one, and supper in the other.
 My onward flight to Bangalore was at 20:05.
 I arrived at the gate half-hour ahead of time, boarded the flight, and waited.
 The flight began to taxi towards the runway, and got stopped mid-way.
 The reason: the flight ahead of us was experiencing some mechanical problems, and needed to be towed away.

 Towing the flight in front of us took close to two hours.
-Finally, the Captain spoke to inform us that our flight had lost enough fuel waiting, and had to return back to refuelling station.
+Finally, captain spoke to inform us that our flight had lost enough fuel waiting, and had to return back to refuelling station.
 After another half-hour, we were on our way.
 I landed in Bangalore without incident albeit two hours later than expected.